Program of Study in Business Law

 For students who want to explore a particular business-related topic in more depth, business law faculty leaders are available to supervise directed readings in their various areas of expertise.
 While each faculty member determines the specific requirements for directed readings conducted under their supervision, in general such directed readings involve reading more in-depth materials than are covered in the regularly offered courses and writing a legal research paper on the topic chosen in cooperation with that faculty member.

 A few courses that teach analytical skills and methodologies could be taken concurrently with, or even before, the foundational courses.
-These include Accounting for Lawyers and Analytical Methods for Lawyers.
+These include Accounting for Lawyers and Business Basics for Attorneys.
+(Students who have majored, minored, or earned advanced degrees in business, including accounting, finance, management, and marketing, or economics must obtain the permission of the instructor to enroll in the Business Basics for Attorneys course.)
 The basic first-year curriculum (including contracts and torts) also helps prepare students for the business law program.

 Advanced Corporate Law Courses